Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 How to Make Stove Top Beef Stew from Scratch

-Start by heating a large Dutch oven or soup pot over medium heat then add dried thyme and rosemary.
+Start by heating vegetable oil a large Dutch oven or soup pot over medium heat then add dried thyme and rosemary.
 Be sure to crush the dried rosemary in the palm of your hand using your fingertips so there isn’t large pieces of rosemary in the final dish.

 dried herbs being sauteed in a dutch oven